Ozone Cracking in Tires: 6 Signs to Replace Them

 Protective additives help, but they do not last forever.
 Antiozonants such as 6PPD and protective waxes move through rubber and form a shield on the surface, but use, storage, ultraviolet (UV) light, and heat can reduce their effect.

 Poor storage can speed up cracking.
-Keep tires in a cool, dry, shaded area, and keep them away from electric motors, battery chargers, compressors, and welding equipment that may produce ozone.
+Keep tires in a cool, dry, shaded area, and keep them away from electric motors, battery chargers, compressors, and welding equipment that may produce ozone or electrical discharge.

 What Does Ozone Cracking Look Like?